esentri/domainlifecycles/sample-project/readme.md

 ## Important requirements and restrictions

-- NitroX DLC requires Java 17 or above
+- DLC requires Java 17 or above
-- NitroX DLC needs constructors that set all(!) fields of a domain object.
+- DLC needs constructors that set all(!) fields of a domain object.
   The constructor parameters must be named exactly like the fields.
-- NitroX DLC relies on inner builders (easily simplified by Lombok builders).
+- DLC relies on inner builders (easily simplified by Lombok builders).

 ## Run the demo app

 - Run the `sampleshop.ShopApplication` with your IDE like any other Spring Boot app
 - The Swagger endpoints are available under `http://localhost:8080/swagger-ui.html`
 - You can access the database via H2 Web console via `http://localhost:8080/h2-console/`
-  - Make sure to use `jdbc:h2:./dlc-sample/build/h2-db/test` as JDBC URL (application should be started, with the general NitroX DLC repository as root path)
+  - Make sure to use `jdbc:h2:./dlc-sample/build/h2-db/test` as JDBC URL (application should be started, with the general DLC repository as root path)
   - Some default test data is already available
 - You might also have a look at (or run) the tests to study the demonstrated features